Guide To Making Birth Injury Claims

 When it comes to Birth Injury Claims the time limit can alter depending on who has suffered from the negligence.

-If the negligence has occurred to the Mother and they are over the age of 18 they have a 3 year period to bring forward a compensation claim for Medical Negligence NHS.
+If the negligence has occurred to the mother and they are over the age of 18, they have a 3 year period to bring forward a compensation claim for medical negligence towards the NHS.
 The 3 year period will begin when a claimant is reasonably aware there has been negligence and should claim as soon as possible.

 If the negligence has occurred for someone under the age of 18 their 3 year period will begin on their 18th birthday.
 This essentially gives them till their 21st birthday to claim.
 If you want to claim for someone under the age of 18 you are required to be over the age of 18 and be their parent or guardian to do so.

 If the negligence has occurred to someone who has sadly passed away the 3 year period for Suing NHS for Negligence will begin from the date of death.
-Our specialists can assist on the limitation periods and determine when they begin and how they impact your case in particular.
+Our specialists can assist on the limitation periods and determine when they begin and how they impact your particular case.

 How do I start my claim?

 If you are thinking “Can I Sue the NHS” due to negligence you may have suffered then do not hesitate and get in touch with us today.
-Simply submit an enquiry through our contact us or call us directly on 0800 999 3372.
+Simply submit an enquiry through our Contact US page or call us directly on 0800 999 3372.
 Our specialist legal advisors will be able to distinguish if you have a claim for Birth Injury Negligence today and be able to assist in having a No Win No Fee Compensation Claim started.

 Our specialist Medical Negligence Lawyers will be able to start an investigation into your case and assist in obtaining the compensation you deserve.
-With years of experience and specialists within each area of Childbirth negligence we can guide you through the process of How to Sue the NHS and give you and your family justice.
-The
+With years of experience and specialists within each area of childbirth negligence, we can guide you through the process of How to Sue the NHS and give you and your family justice.